nlweb-ai/nlweb-net/README.md

 ## 🚀 Quick Start

 > **📋 Note**: This library is provided for **testing and evaluation purposes only**.
-Please review the development status above before integrating into any project.
+This is alpha-quality software that may contain bugs or incomplete features.
+Please review the development status section before integrating into any project.

 ### Using the Library in Your Project